Catabena lineolata Walker, 1865

 Photograph copyright: Merrill A. Peterson

-Catabena lineolata is a small gray noctuid moth (FW length 12 - 13 mm) with a relatively simple pattern of longitudinal streaks on the forewing and a white hindwing with a gray margin that flies east of the Cascade Range throughout the year.
-The forewing is pale gray.
+Catabena lineolata is a small gray noctuid moth (FW length 12 - 13 mm) that flies east of the Cascade Range throughout the year.
+It has a pale gray forewing with a relatively simple pattern of longitudinal streaks, and a white hindwing with a gray margin.
 The central veins are dark bordered on each side by pale scales.
 The distal wing is slightly darker brownish gray.
 The lines are nearly absent.
 Oblique traces of the antemedial and postmedial lines are present on the costa.
 The zig-zag pattern of the postmedial line can be made out in a few individuals.
 The terminal line is evident as short gray lines between the veins.
 The fringe is the same color as the terminal area.
 There are no traces of the spots.
 The hindwing is white with a slight pearly sheen.
 The distal wing is gray.
 A thin gray terminal line is present.
 The fringe is gray at the apex, white elsewhere.
 The head and body are light gray, with fine transverse striations on the collar.
 The male antenna is filiform.

 This species can be identified by its small size, normal wing shape, and light gray streaked pattern.
 It is most similar to Sympistis orbicularis, a species that flies in the deserts of southeastern Oregon in our region.
 This species differs in that it has distinct forewing spots, lacking in C. lineolata.
 Sympistis major, a more generally distributed species, is similar in that it lacks forewing spots but a larger medium-sized moth with darker gray forewings and hindwings.